apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/datamodel.md

 ### <a id="IncompleteInformationTypesMissing">Missing</a> ###
-`missing` represents a missing name-value pair in a object.
+`missing` represents a missing name-value pair in an object.
 If the referenced field does not exist, an empty result value is returned by the query.

 As neither the data model nor the system enforces homogeneity for datasets or collections,